cryptoonline/CFE/README.md

 ----------
 To run the code use the following command (note that command line arguments are needed):

-    java -cp "src:lib/bcprov-jdk15on-151.jar" Test <Size of the data vector> <Size of the function vector> <Key size> <Iterations>
+    java -cp "src:lib/bcprov-jdk15on-151.jar" Test <dataVectorSize> <functionVectorSize> <keysize> <iterations>

+**Command Line Arguments**
+*dataVectorSize*: Size of the data vector.
+Data vector is the one on which computation needs to be done.
+*functionVectorSize*: Size of the function vector.
+Function vector is used by the party who wants to compute the function.
+Size of function vector should be less than or equal to the dataVectorSize.
+*keysize*: This is the keysize for the underlying public key encryption.
 Choose one of the following as key size 1024, 2048, 3072, or 4096.
+*iterations*: Number of times code should be exectued

+Please read the [paper](https://web.engr.illinois.edu/~naveed2/pub/CCS2014CFE.pdf) for more details about these parameters.

 Example: